13 min read

 Example of DR in search result

-Link swap, or link exchange, involves exchanging links with other websites.
-You simply reach out to a site you’d like to get a link from and ask for it.
-In return, you offer a reciprocal backlink from your website.
+Link swapping involves link exchange with other websites.
+You reach out to a site you want a link from and offer a reciprocal backlink from your site.

-This involves three parties where A links to B, B links to C, and C links back to A. This triangular arrangement adds a layer of complexity, making the link swap appear less like a straightforward reciprocal exchange and potentially reducing the risk of triggering Google's spam filters.
+In this setup, Site A links to Site B, Site B links to Site C, and Site C links back to Site A. This method makes the link swap appear less direct and helps avoid penalties.

 example of A-B-C link exchanges

-Editorial.Link will get you backlinks from reputable sites regardless of your site’s DR or DA.
-We cooperate with world-famous companies like podium.com, monday.com, namecheap.com, envato.com, cloudways.com, wordstream.com, and hubspot.com to deliver only high-authority, contextually relevant links to our clients.
+Editorial.Link will get you backlinks from reputable sites no matter your site's DR or DA.
+We work with world-famous companies like podium.com, monday.com, namecheap.com, envato.com, cloudways.com, wordstream.com, and hubspot.com to ensure our clients receive only high-authority, contextually relevant links.

 Here’s what a typical HARO request looks like: